Ex-student charged with murder in California shooting rampage

 The document said Goh admitted to forcing a woman from her office at the school into a classroom at gunpoint, then shooting several people there before taking one of the victim’s car keys and fleeing the scene in that person’s car.

-Goh surrendered a short time later at a grocery store several miles (km) away, turning himself in to a security guard at the supermarket who called the police.
+Goh surrendered a short time later at a grocery several miles away, turning himself in to a security guard at the supermarket who called the police.
+Court documents say he was positively identified by at least three witnesses to the shooting and surviving victims.

-District Attorney Nancy O‘Malley said Goh had been charged with seven counts of murder with “special circumstances,” and three counts of attempted murder.
+District Attorney Nancy O‘Malley said Goh was charged with seven counts of murder with “special circumstances” that make him eligible for the death penalty, and three counts of attempted murder.

-“The enormity and devastation of these crimes is unprecedented in Alameda County,” she said.
+“The scope of this murderous rampage is unprecedented here in Alameda County,” O‘Malley told a news conference, adding that prosecutors have yet to decide whether to seek a death sentence.

-The motive for the shooting remained unclear, but police said Goh had “anger management” issues.
+The motive for the shooting remained unclear, but police have said Goh had “anger management” issues.

+“The information we have from some people in the school is that he was a loner, and some would say a loser, but he did not exhibit any behavior that would have alerted anyone” to the possibility of violent behavior, O‘Malley told reporters.

 Oakland Police Chief Howard Jordan said on Tuesday that Goh had been cooperative since being taken into custody but was “not particularly remorseful.”